shahabafshar/wordpress-multisite-docker/TROUBLESHOOTING.md

 ### 1. SSL Certificate Problems

 **Solution:**
-- Use Nginx Proxy Manager for SSL termination
+- Use a reverse proxy (like Traefik, Caddy, or Nginx Proxy Manager) for SSL termination
 - Configure SSL in reverse proxy
 - Verify certificate paths and permissions